 In your reflective account, you will need to provide evidence of your evaluation of your performance when completing the tasks.
 Explain how your reflections will enhance your professional development and self-awareness.

-You should also reflect on how this event would impact others, for example, the patient, in a real clinical scenario, including how your recommendations will bring about improvements to quality of care to patients.
+You should also reflect on how this event would impact others, for example, the service user, in a real-world scenario, including how your recommendations will bring about improvements to quality of care to service users.